Detroit Movie Palaces

 Another trend was the conversion of many Detroit second run and art film theaters to XXX-rated theaters.
 The Gem Art near the Fox had formerly shown foreign language films and would later be remodeled into the Gem Theatre and moved a few blocks to make way for Comerica Park.
 Ads for XXX-rated movies were published in the Detroit Free Press, but not in The Detroit News.

-Meanwhile, the suburban cinema scene was growing, particularly in the shopping malls that were further evidence of the migration from city life.
-Also screening at the American Complex in Southfield with Jaws on June 20, 1975 were Tommy (Ann Margret, Oliver Reed, The Who); The Eiger Sanction (Clint Eastwood); and The Return of the Pink Panther (Peter Sellers).
+Meanwhile, the suburban cinema scene was growing, particularly in the shopping malls that were part of the migration from city life.
+Also screening at the Americana Complex in Southfield with Jaws on June 20, 1975 were Tommy (Ann Margret, Oliver Reed, The Who); The Eiger Sanction (Clint Eastwood); and The Return of the Pink Panther (Peter Sellers).

 The Redford Theatre had stopped showing movies regularly.
 The Motor City Theatre Organ Society was leasing the theater and would soon own it.
 The current classic movie series started two years later in July 1977.
 On June 20, 1975, the Redford did host a benefit screening of Fighting for Our Lives, about California farm workers.